-Whether you buy a chuck roast to cut up for a pot of stew or you pick up one of those convenient packages of pre-cut stew meat, these budget cuts of beef are hard-working muscles known for being tough.
+Whether you buy a chuck roast to cut up for a pot of stew or you pick up one of those convenient packages of pre-cut stew meat, these budget cuts of beef are known for being tough.
 But with the right amount of TLC and a few smart tips, you can turn inexpensive stew meat into a richly flavored meal with a surprisingly tender bite.

 3 Easy Ways to Totally Transform Stew Meat

-Pound for pound, stew meat is a lot cheaper than pricy cuts, like steaks and short ribs.
+Pound for pound, stew meat is a lot cheaper than pricey cuts, like steaks and short ribs.
 This is because they take a little more effort on the part of the home cook to turn them into something tasty.
 But with a little know-how, accomplishing this feat is not hard at all.